ROCm/HIP/docs/markdown/hip_faq.md

 ### Can I install both CUDA SDK and HCC on same machine?
 Yes.
 You can use HIP_PLATFORM to choose which path hipcc targets.
 This configuration can be useful when using HIP to develop an application which is portable to both AMD and NVIDIA.

+### On CUDA, can I mix CUDA code with HIP code?
+Yes.
+Most HIP data structures (hipStream_t, hipEvent_t) are typedefs to CUDA equivalents and can be intermixed.
+Both CUDA and HIP use integer device ids .
+One notable exception is that hipError_t is a new type, and cannot be used where a cudaError_t is expected.
+In these cases, refactor the code to remove the expectation.
+Alternatively, hip_runtime_api.h defines functions which convert between the error code spaces:

+hipErrorToCudaError
+hipCUDAErrorTohipError
+hipCUResultTohipError

+If platform portability is important, use #ifdef __HIP_PLATFORM_NVCC__ to guard the CUDA-specific code.

+### On HCC, can I use HC functionality with HIP?
+Yes.
+The code can include hc.hpp and use HC functions inside the kernel.
+A typical use case is to use AMD-specific hardware features such as the permute, swizzle, or DPP operations.
+The "-stdlib=libc++" must be passed to hipcc in order to compile hc.hpp.
+See the 'bit_extract' sample for an example.

+Also these functions can be used to extract HCC acclerator and accelerator_view structures from the HIP deviceId and hipStream_t: hipHccGetAccelerator(int deviceId, hc::accelerator *acc);
+hipError_t hipHccGetAcceleratorView(hipStream_t stream, hc::accelerator_view **av);

+If platform portability is important, use #ifdef __HIP_PLATFORM_HIPCC__ to guard the HCC-specific code.

 ### How do I trace HIP application flow?
 #### Using CodeXL markers for HIP Functions